ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 	SELECT * FROM titles_retirees;

 ### List of Only the Most Recent Titles

---list of retirees with their titles in decending order as per from_date column
+### List of retirees with their titles in decending order as per from_date column

 	SELECT *,
 	ROW_NUMBER() OVER (PARTITION BY first_name, last_name ORDER BY from_date DESC) AS r_num
 	INTO titles_order